Grand River Railway Reporting mark: GRNR

 Although the railway began as an amalgamation of street railways, most of the street trackage had been removed by the 1920s, and the GRNR ran on an exclusive right-of-way.
 In 1931 the CPR merged the Lake Erie and Northern Railway into the line, and formed the Canadian Pacific Electric Lines (CEPL).

 The GRNR had a total of 15 stations on the rail line.
 Bus lines were added later.
 In addition to passenger transport, the railway also handled freight, mail and express services.
-Most of the rolling stock was built and maintained by the shops in Preston.
+Most of the rolling stock was built and maintained in the shops located in in Preston.

 Passenger service on the GRNR lasted until 1955.
 In 1961 the CPR switched all their electric lines to diesel.
 Today a small fragment of the line remains in use as a spur line to the Toyota plant in Cambridge.